5G Service Providers Must Defend Their Networks

 Attendees at the IEEE World Forum were adamant that service providers shouldn’t count on the manufacturers of IoT devices to build proper security into their products-service providers must take proactive steps to defend their networks and their customers.
 To help these businesses take control of their security, A10 Networks has already released a new version of the Thunder Convergent Firewall (CFW) Gi/SGi and continues to work on further innovations to defend 5G and IoT deployments.

-Visit the A10 website to learn more about how A10 can help you defend your organization against the threats you face now and the ones you’ll face tomorrow.
+Visit the A10 Networks' website to learn more about how we can help you defend your organization against the threats you face now and the ones you’ll face tomorrow.

-A10 is a Bronze Sponsor of the 2018 IEEE 5G World Forum
+A10 Networks is a Bronze Sponsor of the 2018 IEEE 5G World Forum